If a theory contains words that sound educated, as caloric deficit and caloric surplus, it doesn’t mean it’s correct.

 Conclusion

-Caloric deficit and caloric surplus does not depend only upon food intake and physical activity, meaning how much we burn.
+Caloric deficit and caloric surplus do not depend only upon food intake and physical activity, meaning how much we burn.

 You are trying to do a cleanup at home of unnecessary stuff with a family member who is apt to keep things.
 “We might need it” (same goes insulin).
 You are active and throwing things away but he’s focused on seeing what he can keep.
 So you are doing one thing and he does another.
 No matter how much you’re active, insulin will store if constantly elevated because of carbohydrates and other reasons.

-We work out in order to create a need for the body to repair using the building material.
-No just that repairing, but the body will strengthen what it has repaired so it can sustain lesser “damage” next time.
-If this is accompanied by practicing the principles of weight training, enough sleep and proper nutrition, you’ll have muscle growth without the accumulation of fat.
+We work out to create a need for the body to repair using the building material.
+And it’s not just repairing.
+The body will strengthen what it has repaired so it can sustain lesser “damage” next time.
+If this is accompanied by practicing the principles of weight training, enough sleep, and proper nutrition, you’ll have muscle growth without the accumulation of fat.

 The caloric deficit and caloric surplus theory does not belong to a muscle-growth equation.
 It belongs in the category of idle talk.

-Here is the equation of how do muscles grow.
+Here is the equation of how muscles grow.